FAQ

 <Accordion title="What are the loan statuses?">

-A loan can have one of three statuses:
+A loan can have one of four statuses:

 * **Active:** the loan is running, between offer acceptance and maturity.